kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 Both big and small businesses with strong retail brands have started to focus more on building their relationships with customers and staying away from Amazon.
 They correctly realize that it might not be in their best long term interest to sell their products there.

-This Economist Radio episode below very well describes the challenges with AWS, the Indian market, and re/energized competition.
+This Economist Radio episode below very well describes the challenges with AWS, the Indian market, and re-energized competition.
 However, I disagree with them that the AWS spin-off is such a no-brainer.
 I don't think it would be a move that would make good business sense for Amazon's at this time.

 <iframe title="Embed Player" width="100%" height="188px" src="https://embed.acast.com/theeconomistmoneytalks/moneytalks-canamazonstilldeliver-" scrolling="no" frameBorder="0" style="border:none;overflow:hidden;"></iframe>

-For people interested in more backroud information, including many controversis about Amazon, I  recommend this documentary by Frontline.
+For people interested in more backround information, including many controversies about Amazon, I  recommend this documentary by Frontline.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RVVfJVj5z8s" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 &nbsp;